wd5gnr/1802UNO/readme.md

 ===
 Enter Monitor mode with the \ key while in front panel mode.
 You do NOT have to switch the keyboard using the | character.
 Note the keyboard and display will be dead while the monitor is active.

 Upper/lower case does not matter.
 Note that backspace sort of works, except on multi-line M commands.
 Even then, it works, just with a twist (see the M command for more).
+You can use Escape to abort a line.
+Esc will also abort a long memory dump.

 You can #define MONITOR 0 in main.h if you want to disable it.